-CONFORMITY WITH INTERSTATE INSURANCE PRODUCT REGULATION COMMISSION STANDARDS
+E. CONFORMITY WITH INTERSTATE INSURANCE PRODUCT REGULATION COMMISSION STANDARDS

 (1) The policy shall state that it was approved under the authority of the Interstate Insurance Product Regulation Commission and issued under the Commission standards.
-The policy shall also state that any provision of the policy that on the provision's effective date is in conflict with Interstate Insurance Product Regulation Commission standards for this product type is hereby amended to conform to the Interstate Insurance Product Regulation Commission standards for this product type as of the provision's effective date.
+The policy shall also state that any provision of the policy that on the provision's effective date is in conflict with the applicable Interstate Insurance Product Regulation Commission standards for this product type in effect as of the provision's effective date of Commission policy approval is hereby amended to conform to the applicable Interstate Insurance Product Regulation Commission standards in effect as of the provision's effective date of Commission policy approval.

-CONVERSION
+F. CONVERSION

 - (1) A policy that is convertible shall contain a provision describing the conditions of the conversion privilege.
-The conversion period shall be shown on the cover page or specifications page. - (2) The conversion provision shall describe the following information, if applicable: - (a) When the first premium is due; - (b) What supplemental benefits included in the policy may be converted; - (c) The type or types of policies to which a conversion may be made; - (d) The minimum and maximum amount of coverage available for conversion; - (e) The criteria used to determine the premiums at the point of conversion; and

-- (f) Any evidence of insurability requirements.
-Such evidence would be limited to amounts in excess of the amount of life insurance in effect at the time of conversion and any supplemental benefits unrelated to the life risk. - (3) The policy may provide that a discount is applied to the conversion policy total premium in the year of conversion.
+The conversion period shall be shown on the cover page or specifications page. - (2) The conversion provision shall describe the following information, if applicable: - (a) When the first premium is due; - (b) What supplemental benefits included in the policy may be converted; - (c) The type or types of policies to which a conversion may be made; - (d) The minimum and maximum amount of coverage available for conversion; - (e) The criteria used to determine the premiums at the point of conversion; and - (f) Any evidence of insurability requirements.
+Such evidence would be limited to amounts in excess of the amount of life insurance in effect at the time of conversion and any supplemental benefits unrelated to the life risk. - (3) The policy may provide that a discount is applied to the total premium of the converted policy in the year of conversion.
 The discount or the method by which the discount is calculated shall be described in the policy. - (4) The policy shall provide that the incontestability and suicide provisions attributable to the coverage converted will run from the date of the original policy.
 If the new policy includes additional coverage for which evidence of insurability was given, new incontestability and suicide provisions may apply to that coverage.

-DEATH BENEFIT PROCEEDS
+G. DEATH BENEFIT PROCEEDS